VAT Pass-through and Competition: Evidence from the Greek Islands (with Lydia Dimitrakopoulou, Christos Genakos and Themistoklis Kampouris)

 An agent may strategically employ a vague message to mislead an audience’s belief about the state of the world, but this may cause the agent to feel guilt or negatively impact how the audience perceives the agent.
 Using a novel experimental design that allows participants to be vague while at the same time isolating the internal cost of lying from the social identity cost of appearing dishonest, we explore the extent to which these two types of lying costs affect communication.
 We find that participants exploit vagueness to be consistent with the truth, while at the same time leveraging the imprecision to their own benefit.
 More participants use vague messages in treatments where concern with social identity is relevant.
 In addition, we find that social identity concerns substantially affect the length and patterns of vague messages used across the treatments.

-Price ceiling regulation: Evidence from the retail gasoline market (with Georgios Gatsios and Christos Genakos)
+Price ceiling regulation: Evidence from the retail gasoline market (with Georgios Gatsios and Christos Genakos) (Under Review)

 Strategic Decisions Under Time Pressure: Evidence from Online Chess Games (with Brian Rogers)